-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement of Excellence in Financial Reporting to Murray City for its Comprehensive Annual Financial Report for the fiscal year ended June 30, 2020.
-This was the fortieth consecutive year that the City has achieved this prestigious award.
-In order for a comprehensive annual financial report to be awarded a Certificate of Achievement, the City must publish a report which is easily-readable, efficiently-organized, and satisfies both generally-accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement of Excellence in Financial Reporting to Murray City for its Annual Comprehensive Financial Report for the fiscal year ended June 30, 2021.
+This was the forty-first consecutive year that the City has achieved this prestigious award.
+In order for an annual comprehensive financial report to be awarded a Certificate of Achievement, the City must publish a report which is easily-readable, efficiently-organized, and satisfies both generally-accepted accounting principles and applicable legal requirements.

 The Certificate of Achievement is valid for a period of one year only.
-We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.